mrismanaziz/Reforestation/README.md

-## What did the Zen Buddist say to the hotdog vendor?
-Make me one with everything.
+## Why did the house go to the doctor?
+It was having window panes.